 Appropriate boundary conditions are inferred depending on the type of field (electric or magnetic).
 Only those elements of the field projected on the conducting surface will be displayed.
 A common use of this tool is to view the surface currents on an object.

-<simname> is the name of the simulation to be analyzed.
+- -s <simname>, --simulationName=<simname>, (string, required) <simname> is the name of the simulation to be analyzed.
 The file extension should NOT be included in this text field.